luogen1996/SimREC/README.md

 ## Citation

-If this repository is helpful for your research, or you want to refer the provided results in your paper, you can cite the corresponding paper:
+If this repository is helpful for your research, or you want to refer the provided results in your paper, consider cite:
 ```
 @article{luo2022what,
   title={What Goes beyond Multi-modal Fusion in One-stage Referring Expression Comprehension: An Empirical Study},